linux-china/java-matrix/README.md

 Java Matrix
 ====================================
-Java Matrix for different technologies.
+Java Matrix for different technologies:

 * Protocol: such as json, hessian, messagepack etc
 * Json: such as Jackson, gson etc